Mawwlle/Xcode-Gtest-Instruction/README.md

 This repository have little math dylib and directory main, which contains cpp file with which you can use the library.
 You can download and play with it.

 Instruction:
- 1. Creare or download C++ STL Library.
+ 1.Creare or download C++ STL Library.

- 2. Make some function.(or just download mine).
+ 2.Make some function.(or just download mine).
 Install CMake->Tools-How Install for Command Line Use->follow the instructions

- 3. Further you need download in project directory googletest framework https://github.com/google/googletest.git and download this https://github.com/mattstevens/xcode-googletest.git
+ 3.Further you need download in project directory googletest framework https://github.com/google/googletest.git and download this https://github.com/mattstevens/xcode-googletest.git

- 4. Open terminal(Without homebrew)
+ 4.Open terminal(Without homebrew)

- 5. cd googletest
+ 5.cd googletest

- 6. mkdir build
+ 6.mkdir build

- 7. cd build
+ 7.cd build

- 8. cmake ..
+ 8.cmake ..

- 9. make
+ 9.make

  10.make install